happybara-io/WorkflowBuddy/README.md

 Want to get rockin' with Workflow Buddy, but running into trouble?
 You have a number of resources to help you out:

-- 📚 Read the docs - _currently everything is in this README!_
+- 📚 Read the docs - _in this README, and the [wiki](https://github.com/happybara-io/WorkflowBuddy/wiki)_
 - 👬 Search through or ask a question in the [Community Discussions](https://github.com/happybara-io/WorkflowBuddy/discussions) - _no question is too small_.
 - 📩 Send an email to [support@happybara.io](mailto:support@happybara.io).
 - 🙋‍♀️ If you found a bug; open a [new GitHub issue](https://github.com/happybara-io/WorkflowBuddy/issues/new/choose). _⚠ If in doubt, please use the Discussions rather than Issues._